-- Make sure to state your intention to conduct research in this field in the summer and be direct.
-Busy people want directness and they want to work with motivated students who have done their research before reaching out.
+- Make sure to state your intention to conduct research in this field in the summer and be direct about your goal.
+Busy people want directness, to work with motivated students who have done their research before reaching out.

-- Offer to work unpaid.
-Professors are very unlikely to pay a high school student with little to no lab experience.
+- Offer to work without compensation.
+Professors are very unlikely to pay a high school student with little to no lab experience, so offering to help without pay will open more doors for you.
+Think about it this way: you’re being paid in experience and time.

-- Do not tell them about alternative plans you have or that you are considering other schools.
+- Do not tell the professor about alternative plans you have, or that you are considering other schools.
+It’s irrelevant detail and can make it seem like you aren’t really committed to or interested in working on their specific project after all.

 Method 1: Email Reference

-- Find a specific area that you are interested in researching, and conduct in-depth research on that area.
+- Find a specific area you are interested in researching, and conduct in-depth research on that area.
 For instance, find a neurobiology professor at a nearby local college that you can commute to over the summer.
+When it comes down to how to email a professor for research opportunities, this is potentially the most important step.

-- Look up the professor’s research areas and papers so you can learn specifically about the professor.
+- Once you find a professor leading a project you like, it’s time to get specific.
+Look up the professor’s research areas and papers to learn about the professor.
 Explain to your teacher or reference why you are interested in that specific professor’s research and how you can help him over the summer.

 Method 2: Email Directly

-Likely impact: Most likely someone will read this email and it will likely be the actual professor.
-Usually our success rate is 20% with reaching out to professors and them responding, so do not be discouraged.
+Likely impact: Most likely someone will read this email—and if they do, it’s the actual professor.
+However, the success rate of hearing back from professors from unprompted outreach is about 20%—so don’t give up if you don’t hear anything at first.
 Sometimes it takes weeks for them to respond.
-It usually takes a few weeks to organize such an internship and it might be unpaid.
-Usually we reach out well before the end of the year to develop a relationship.
+What’s more, it usually takes a few weeks to organize such an internship.
+To maximize your chances of success, we’d recommend reaching out well before the end of the year to develop a fruitful relationship.

-My name is AS.
-I am a Junior at Saint Francis High School in Mountain View, California.
-I got your contact information from Dr. Cunningham.
+My name is ______.
+I am a junior at Sunny Side High School in Anytown, California.
+I got your contact information from Dr. Charles.

-Since my project involves AGE/food products and I had some nutrition related questions, Dr. Cunningham gave me me your contact information.
+After reaching out, I have been exchanging emails with Dr. Charles.
+He also pointed me to some of his own research papers on the subject, which have been insightful!
+Since my project involves AGE/food products and I had some nutrition related questions, however, Dr. Charles gave me me your contact information.

 Please let me know if you have a few moments to discuss a possible research internship in the summer.
 I look forward to hearing from you.